wallymathieu/assertfail/_posts/2015-02-07-Render-xml-as-html.md

     ...
 ~~~

 Xml style sheets are a bit weird to work with.
-Theyshould probably be avoided for many tasks.
+They should probably be avoided for many tasks.
 However, for some problems they can be quite useful.